pedronunesboa/pedronunesboa/README.md

 ## Hey, What's up 🫡
-#### I'm Pedro,  studying to be a Data Analyst, Enthusiastic about Machine learning/IA.
-Experience in data analysis, business intelligence, and IT operations.
-Currently working as Data Scientist
+#### I'm Pedro - Data Scientist working across the full data lifecycle, from ingestion and transformation to modeling and visualization.

+#### I have experience in data analysis, business intelligence, and IT operations.
+Enthusiastic about turning raw data into insights and building scalable data solutions.
+In my current role, I work on end-to-end data projects with different purposes — from operational dashboards to predictive models — collaborating closely with multidisciplinary teams.

+#### I’m continuously developing my skills in Data Engineering, Cloud Platforms, and Applied AI, aiming to consolidate these as core areas in my future career path.

 #### Contact:
 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:pnunesboaventura@gmail.com)